gadsbytom/docker_sentiment_etl/README.md

 * Carries out sentiment analysis on a sample of the tweets, and stores the transformed data into a Postgres database

+* `Visualisation` - the analysis will be visualised in an analytics platform, whose construction is underway

 ---
 ### Resources